quicwg/reliable-stream-reset/draft-seemann-quic-reliable-stream-reset.md

 (Section 13.3 of {{!RFC9000}}).
 Data sent beyond that byte offset SHOULD NOT be retransmitted.

-A receiver that delivers stream data to the application as an ordered byte stream MUST deliver all bytes up to the Reliable Size before surfacing the stream reset error.
 As described in (Section 3.2 of {{RFC9000}}), it MAY deliver data beyond that offset to the application.

 ## Multiple RELIABLE_RESET_STREAM / RESET_STREAM frames {#multiple-frames}